johnbullnz/pyrsona/README.md

 Text data file validation and structure management using the [pydantic](https://pydantic-docs.helpmanual.io/) and [parse](https://github.com/r1chardj0n3s/parse) Python packages.

-## Overview

-*pyrsona* is used to parse data from a text file into Python.

-It also provides a single entry point to parse data from different versions of a text data file.

 ## Installation

 Install using `pip install pyrsona`.